bigchaindb/bigchaindb/docs/server/source/server-reference/configuration.md

 ```

-## database.backend, database.host, database.port, database.name & database.replicaset

-The database backend to use (`rethinkdb` or `mongodb`) and its hostname, port and name.
-If the database backend is `mongodb`, then there's a fifth setting: the name of the replica set.
-If the database backend is `rethinkdb`, you *can* set the name of the replica set, but it won't be used for anything.
+## database.*

+The settings with names of the form `database.*` are for the database backend
+(currently either RethinkDB or MongoDB).
+They are:

+* `database.backend` is either `rethinkdb` or `mongodb`.
+* `database.host` is the hostname (FQDN) of the backend database.
+* `database.port` is self-explanatory.
+* `database.name` is a user-chosen name for the database inside RethinkDB or MongoDB, e.g. `bigchain`.
+* `database.replicaset` is only relevant if using MongoDB; it's the name of the MongoDB replica set, e.g. `bigchain-rs`.
+* `database.connection_timeout` is the maximum number of milliseconds that BigchainDB will wait before giving up on one attempt to connect to the database backend.
+* `database.max_tries` is the maximum number of times that BigchainDB will try to establish a connection with the database backend.
+If 0, then it will try forever.

 **Example using environment variables**
 ```text